ChuckNomis/jeen-assignment-NadavSimon/README.md

 ### 📚 Document Search Tool (searches uploaded documents)

 - _"What are the different levels of vehicle automation?"_
-- _"How can architects incorporate renewable energy into building design"_
+- _"How can architects incorporate renewable energy into building design?"_
 - _"What are the main cybersecurity risks associated with AI systems?"_
 - _"For African violet or geranium, which cutting type does the guide recommend and what after‑care steps ensure successful rooting?"_